ibm-cloud-docs/mas-ms/ssp.md

 Manage Access

 The Manage Access tab contains the user account’s existing and pending accesses.
 Access records are filtered by selecting the asset in the Assets table.
-Once selected, accesses for the selected asset can be seen in the Specific Access in the Environment table below.
+Once selected, accesses for the selected asset can be seen in the Specific Access in the Environment table.
 In addition to viewing accesses, users can submit access requests for their user account from this tab.
-Go to the How to Submit an Access Request wiki to read more about requesting accesses.

 Access Approvals